NevfelEmre/yuzde_hesaplayici/README.md

 # yuzde_hesaplayici

 Yüzde alma veya yüzde üzerinden indirim hesaplama işini hızlandırmak için tasarlandı.
+//It is designed to speed up the calculation of getting a percentage or discounted on a percentage.

 Dilediğiniz gibi ücretsiz bir şekilde kullanabilirsiniz.
+//You can use it for free as you wish.

 ## Getting Started